-Clinical features will depend on size and other underlying pathology.
+Clinical features will depend on the size and other underlying pathology.
 Small shunts can be asymptomatic.

 Intrahepatic vascular shunts can be divided according to the cause into:

-- occurs with hepatocellular carcinoma and to a lesser extent hepatic haemangioma
+- occurs with hepatocellular carcinoma and to a lesser extent hepatic hemangioma

-- trans-tumoural shunt is due to abnormal communication between the feeding artery and draining vein of the tumour which results in increased vascularity around the tumor manifested as peritumoral transient hepatic attenuation differences (THAD)
+- transtumoural shunt is due to abnormal communication between the feeding artery and draining vein of the tumor which results in increased vascularity around the tumor manifested as peritumoral transient hepatic attenuation differences (THAD)

-- portal vein may show early enhancement in dynamic arterial scan without enhancement of its main tributaries the splenic and superior mesenteric veins
+- portal vein may show early enhancement in the dynamic arterial scan without enhancement of its main tributaries, the splenic and superior mesenteric veins

 - mainly due to liver biopsy and other hepatic intervention

-- may be due to liver cirrhosis itself owing to deformation of hepatic sinusoids which increases arterial pressure or portal vein extrinsic compression that also lead to increased arterial pressure
+- may be due to liver cirrhosis itself owing to deformation of hepatic sinusoids which increases arterial pressure or portal vein extrinsic compression that also leads to increased arterial pressure

 - congenital intrahepatic arterioportal fistula (rare) 3